 Image Credit: Aksanaku / Shutterstock

 Both a physiotherapist and an occupational therapist may be involved in the rehabilitation process to regain physical strength and ability to participate in normal daily activities.

-In the acute phase the first step to manage the pain resulting from metatarsalgia is the RICE protocol, which involves:
+In the acute phase, the first step to managing the pain resulting from metatarsalgia is the RICE protocol, which involves:

 - Ice: use cold therapy to prevent swelling and inflammation in the area

 - Compression: wrap or bandage the area to reduce inflammation